taobingxue/Prototype_FractalMagic/README.md

 ### Todos

- - Environment set up
- - Gesture detection
- - Functional
- - Fractal Bloom
+ - Fractal Bloom and Merge
+ - Detect and remove empty function for function expand
  - ...

 ### Credit